 Texas is known for everything big: big cattle, big cowboy hats… and big dark skies.
-Stargazing in Texas is a real treat because of those dark skies, especially in the western part of the state.
+Stargazing in Texas is a real treat because of those dark skies, especially in the western part of the state – but there are tons of amazing destinations to visit across Texas during the daylight hours.

 Here we’ve rounded up some of the top stargazing sites across Texas to help inspire you to plan a weekend getaway.
 Some of these can be reached within two hours of the big cities of Austin, Houston, and Dallas/Fort Worth – others will require a road trip.